Airbridge Device ID

 Below is the order of priority on how the Airbridge iOS SDK determines the Airbridge Device ID.

-- IDFV: If "Limit AD Tracking" is set as "true", or if the device is a simulator.
+2. IDFV: If user did not consent to ATT, or if the device is a simulator.

 Android

-Android provides three types of device UUIDs.
+Android provides a single type of device UUID.
 Each UUID has the following properties.

 GAID (Google Advertising Identifier)

-- Unique ID for each device provided and strongly recommended by Google Ads.
+• Unique ID for each device provided by Google Play Service.

 Airbridge Device ID